etoews/etoews.github.io/_posts/2020-01-28-help-others-help-you.md

 1. Helper: Validate the input at the top of the function and return an error message if `time <= 0`.
 Please write some unit tests too. :)
 1. Helpee: Sounds good to me.

+The more relevant information you can give them about the whole problem, the better.

 ### Link

 Whenever possible, share a link to the exact thing you need help with.
 Whether it's source code, logs, or something else.
 Giving someone a link they can click on to take them to the location of the problem saves so much time and effort.
 That said, share the link but save them a click and include an excerpt of the logs/code/text in question in chat too.